digitalrecompense/Dead-Internet-Bot-Math/README.md

 <div align="left">

-Bots improve faster than detection
-Detection is reactive; creation is proactive
-Platforms reward synthetic engagement
+Bots improve faster than detection.
+Detection is reactive; creation is proactive.
+Platforms reward synthetic engagement.

+<div align="center">

-No law demands transparency
+No law demands transparency.
-No law caps automation
+No law caps automation.
-No law enforces identity
+No law enforces identity.

-The system ratchets forward.
+###### The system ratchets forward.
 Once bots dominate attention, humans behave as if bots are real.
 The illusion feeds itself.

-<div align="center">

 ## IX.
 THE DEAD INTERNET DEFINED